I thought I would address something about having weight loss surgery that is not talked about much...

 Here's some tips and hints that have helped me make this journey to good health more reasonable on the pocketbook I hope they help you too...

-* Chicken (get whole versus boneless skinless) - roast it and divide up yourself or drop one in a crock pot all day, save & strain the broth for soups too.
+* Chicken (get whole versus boneless skinless) - roast it and divide up yourself or drop one in a crock pot all day, save & strain the broth for soups.

-* Costco/Sam's Club buy big bags of chicken, shrimp, turkey meatballs, burgers things like that.
-Frozen Turkey Meatballs are a fav of mine.
+* Costco/Sam's Club buy big bags of chicken, shrimp, turkey meatballs, turkey/salmon/bison burgers, fish fillets, things like that.
+Frozen Turkey Meatballs are a favorite of mine.

-* Hit the Bulk bins in supermarkets for whole grains (steel cut oats, quinoa, tvp, nut/soy flours)
+* Hit the Bulk Bins in supermarkets for whole grains, steel cut oats, quinoa, tvp, nut/soy flours, protein powders, powder peanut butter, etc.

 * Eggs - I have like 45 (almost) different "Bites" aka crustless quiche recipes that are super yummy and you can toss anything in.